prisms-center/pbs/README.md

 Using one of --complete, --continue, --error, --abort, or --delete modifies status instead of printing.
-User confirmation is required before a modification is applied.
+User confirmation is required before a modification is applied, unless the --force option is given.

 Job status is as given by PBS for a single PBS job ('C', 'R', 'Q', etc.).